1950 – 2000

 The Dialogue of Cultures

-The Centre therefore organised a symposium in 1961 in Geneva on the theme of “Dialogue of Cultures”.
-Then in 1964 it organised a major international conference in Basel called Europe-World, which brought together nearly 150 participants in several commissions and working groups.
-The approach of the Centre and Denis de Rougemont was to find common ground between representatives of different cultures on the emergence of new cultural groupings after decolonisation, as well as on the notions of Man and Freedom, on the place of religion and the integration of scientific and technical discoveries in the various cultures, and finally on education and the training of elites in the different regions of the globe.
+In 1961, the Centre organised a symposium in Geneva on the theme of “Intercultural Dialogue”.
+Subsequently, in 1964, it held a significant international conference in Basel called “Europe-World,” bringing together nearly 150 participants across several commissions and working groups.
+The Centre, along with Denis de Rougemont, aimed to seek common ground between representatives of different cultures, discussing the emergence of new cultural groupings after decolonisation, the notions of Man and Freedom, the role of religion, the integration of scientific and technical discoveries in various cultures, as well as education and the training of elites in different regions of the world.